-The noodles come folded in packets of about 300-400g which is enough for 2-3 people depending on whether you intend to have seconds – you will!
+Here in the UK, the noodles come folded in packets of about 400g (14 oz) which is enough for 2-3 people depending on whether you intend to have seconds – you will!
 I usually soak mine in hot water for about 10-15 minutes until they’re pliable enough to untangle without breaking too much.
-If you really can’t get hold of them, use any form of rice noodles and follow packet instructions if dry.

 These noodles are quite often made with fresh cockles although various other types with beef, chicken or seafood are very popular too.
 The flavour comes from the filling you use, the garlic and the sauces.